Battle of the Pusan Perimeter: Outbreak of war

 Following the outbreak of the Korean War, the United Nations decided to commit troops in support of South Korea, which had been invaded by the neighboring North Korea.
 The United States subsequently sent ground forces to the Korean Peninsula with the goal of fighting back the North Korean invasion and to prevent South Korea from collapsing.
 However, US forces in the Far East had been steadily decreasing since the end of World War II, five years earlier, and at the time the closest forces were the 24th Infantry Division of the Eighth United States Army, which was headquartered in Japan.
 The division was understrength, and most of its equipment was antiquated due to reductions in military spending.
 Regardless, the 24th Infantry Division was ordered into South Korea.

 The KPA, 89,000 men strong, had advanced into South Korea in six columns, catching the ROKA by surprise and completely routing it.
-The smaller ROK suffered from widespread lack of organization and equipment, and was unprepared for war.
+The smaller ROKA suffered from widespread lack of organization and equipment, and was unprepared for war.
 Numerically superior, KPA forces destroyed isolated resistance from the 38,000 ROK soldiers on the front before moving steadily south.
 Most of South Korea's forces retreated in the face of the advance.
 By June 28, the KPA had captured South Korea's capital Seoul, forcing the government and its shattered forces to retreat further south.
-Though it was steadily pushed back, ROK forces increased their resistance farther south, hoping to delay KPA units as much as possible.
+Though it was steadily pushed back, ROKA forces increased their resistance farther south, hoping to delay KPA units as much as possible.
 North and South Korean units sparred for control of several cities, inflicting heavy casualties on one another.
-The ROK defended Yeongdeok fiercely before being forced back, and managed to repel KPA forces in the Battle of Andong.
+The ROKA defended Yeongdeok fiercely before being forced back, and managed to repel KPA forces in the Battle of Andong.

 Outnumbered and under-equipped US forces—committed in piecemeal fashion as rapidly as they could be deployed—were repeatedly defeated and pushed south.
 The 24th Division, the first US division committed, took heavy losses in the Battle of Taejon in mid-July, which they were driven from after heavy fighting.
 Elements of the 3rd Battalion, 29th Infantry Regiment, newly arrived in the country, were wiped out at Hadong in a coordinated ambush by KPA forces on July 27, leaving open a pass to the Busan area.
 Soon after, Chinju to the west was taken, pushing back the 19th Infantry Regiment and leaving open routes to Busan.
 US units were able to defeat and push back the KPA on the flank in the Battle of the Notch on August 2.
 Suffering mounting losses, the KPA force on the west flank withdrew for several days to re-equip and receive reinforcements.
 This granted both sides several days of reprieve to prepare for the attack on the Busan Perimeter.